zynewave/podium-library/Guide/podium-guide.md

 If you have any sound events on the tracks and you insert a tempo change, you may notice that the waveform shown inside the events will compress or expand accordingly.
 Sounds are played at the arrangement sample rate, so changing the tempo causes the waveform to shift in relation to the bar/beat positions.
 If you have dragged a sound file onto a track, the event will be resized so that the entire sound still plays.
 If you have resized the sound event or created it with the pencil tool, the event will not be resized as the size of the event will be locked to the bar/beat positions.

-The **Adjust Tempo To Cursor** context menu command can be used to create a tempo map based on an audio recording.
-The command will adjust the tempo of the tempo event located before the edit cursor position to make the grid lines align with the edit cursor time location.
-The editor quantize value determines the grid snap resolution.

-If you want to extract the tempo from an imported loop file, simply insert a tempo event at the start of the loop, select the loop sound event, use the timeline ruler **Set Cursor At Selection End** command, and finally use the **Adjust Tempo To Cursor** command.
+If you want to extract the tempo from an imported loop file, simply insert a tempo event at the start of the loop, select the loop sound event, use the timeline ruler **Set Cursor At Selection End** command, and finally use the **Adjust Tempo to Align Grid at Cursor** command.
 The tempo event should now be set to the loop tempo and the position you marked with the edit cursor should be aligned on a bar/beat grid line.

 To tempo map a recording of a longer live performance with tempo variations:

 Align the sound event so that the first bar/beat in the recording is on a bar/beat grid line.
 If this position is not at the start of the recording, then also insert a tempo event at the first bar/beat position.
-Now move the edit cursor to the next noticeable bar/beat position in the sound and use the **Adjust Tempo To Cursor** command.
+Now move the edit cursor to the next noticeable bar/beat position in the sound and use the **Adjust Tempo to Align Grid at Cursor** command.

 You now have a tempo indication of the recording.
 If this tempo is general for the song, and you had a pause before the recording started, you could replace the default tempo event at the start of the arrangement with this tempo, and then realign the sound event to the new bar/beat grid positions.

 Repeat this procedure from start to end of the recording.
-Find the next position where the tempo is changing, insert a tempo event at this position, move the edit cursor to the next bar/beat position in the recording, and use the **Adjust Tempo To Cursor** command.
+Find the next position where the tempo is changing, insert a tempo event at this position, move the edit cursor to the next bar/beat position in the recording, and use the **Adjust Tempo to Align Grid at Cursor** command.

 #### <a name="h.bxehbr2enpil"></a>4.8.5\.
 Track Tags